No One is Righteous—Romans 3:9-18

 "What shall we conclude then?
 Are we any better?
 Not at all!
 We have already made the charge that Jews and Gentiles alike are all under sin.
 As it is written: "There is no one righteous, not even one; there is no one who understands, no one who seeks God.
 All have turned away, they have together become worthless; there is no one who does good, not even one."
 "Their throats are open graves; their tongues practice deceit."
 "The poison of vipers is on their lips."
 "Their mouths are full of cursing and bitterness."
 "Their feet are swift to shed blood; ruin and misery mark their ways, and the way of peace they do not know."
 "There is no fear of God before their eyes" (Romans 3:9-18)

-Wow!
-This statement is the pinnacle of the entire case against humanity.
-Paul is the prosecuting attorney building his case against mankind.
-The first chapter of Romans showed the Gentiles guilt before God because of their innate knowledge of Him.
-The second chapter of Romans showed that the Jew were worst off then the Gentiles because they had the Word of God but did not keep it.
-And finally the beginning of chapter 3, concludes that everyone is guilty before God, citing back to Old Testament scripture supporting this claim.
+This statement begins the closing argument of the entire case against humanity.
+The first chapter of Romans highlights the Gentiles’ guilt before God because of their innate knowledge and refusal to glorify Him.
+Chapter 2 shows the Jews were worse off than the Gentiles because they had the Word of God but did not keep it.
+So chapter 3 summarizes everyone’s guilt by using several Old Testament passages that support this claim.

 Original article published June 19, 2009.